-- a) Be specific;
+- a) Be specific.

-- b) Not mislead;
+- b) Not mislead.

-- c) Be capable of substantiation;
+- c) Be capable of substantiation.

-- d) Be transparent, unambiguous and clearly expressed;
+- d) Be transparent, unambiguous and clearly expressed.

-- e) Follow a common-sense approach.
+- e) Follow a common sense approach.

-3. Accessibility of information and plain language
+3) Accessibility of information and plain language

 - a) Consumer information should be easily accessible.
-For instance, where vehicle manufacturers provide CO2 emissions or fuel consumption information on their websites, they should ensure it is available within the minimum practical number of clicks. - b) Plain language should be adopted and terms defined so consumers can understand technical data - c) It should be clear whether environmental claims apply to the vehicle, to particular components or technology, or to the vehicle manufacturer. - d) Where environmental claims infer benefits that conform to the law or to industry standards, this must be stated. - e) Environmental claims should not infer benefits that relate to aspects that would not normally be relevant to that vehicle/component/technology, or corporate practice. - f) Environmental claims should not imply that they are universally accepted if there is a significant division of informed or scientific opinion. - g) All environmental claims should be reassessed regularly and withdrawn if they are no longer capable of substantiation.
+For instance, where vehicle manufacturers provide CO2 emissions or fuel consumption information on their websites, they should ensure it is available within the minimum practical number of clicks. - b) Plain language should be adopted and terms defined so consumers can understand technical data. - c) It should be clear whether environmental claims apply to the vehicle, to particular components or technologies, to the vehicle manufacturer or phases of the life-cycle e.g. 'zero emission' claims should refer to 'whilst driving' or similar. - d) Where environmental claims infer benefits that conform to the law or to industry standards, this must be stated. - e) Environmental claims should not infer benefits that relate to aspects that would not normally be relevant to that vehicle/component/technology, or corporate practice. - f) Environmental claims should not imply that they are universally accepted if there is a significant division of informed or scientific opinion. - g) All environmental claims should be reassessed regularly and withdrawn if they are no longer capable of substantiation.